The London Archives

 The London Archives, previously known as the Greater London Record Office (1965–1997) and London Metropolitan Archives (1997–2024) is the principal local government archive repository for the Greater London area, including the City of London.
 It is administered and financed by the City of London Corporation, and is the largest county record office in the United Kingdom.

 The archive is based at 40 Northampton Road, Clerkenwell, London.
-It attracts over 30,000 visitors a year and deals with a similar number of written enquiries.
-The holdings amount to over 72 mi of records of local, regional and national importance.
+It attracts more than 30,000 visitors a year and deals with a similar number of written enquiries.
+The holdings amount to more than 72 mi of records of local, regional and national importance.
 With the earliest record dating from 1067, the archive charts the development of the capital into a modern-day major world city.

 History

 The London Archives is an amalgamation of several separate bodies.
 The London County Record Office, the London County Council Members Library, and the Middlesex County Record Office merged in 1965 to form the Greater London Record Office and History Library (GLRO).
 The GLRO was rebranded as the London Metropolitan Archives in 1997, and took over the former Corporation of London Record Office in 2005 and the former Guildhall Library Manuscripts and Prints and Maps sections in 2009.
 It was rebranded again, becoming The London Archives in August 2024.